HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

 ###### Result:

-n.nnn (numeric) Total amount of all unmined unspent outputs of the account valued in decred.
+n.nnn (numeric) Total amount of all unmined unspent outputs of the account valued in hcd.

 #### listaddresstransactions